fbq('init', '848915813076674', { em: 'email@email.com', // Values will be hashed automatically by the pixel using SHA-256 ph: '1234567890', ... });

 Why Book Design Matters More Than Ever

 In a world where thousands of books are released every day, design is no longer optional.
 It is your book’s first impression.
-It communicates the genre, the tone, the audience, and the author’s credibility before a reader even reads the description.
+It communicates the genre, tone, audience, and author’s credibility before a reader even reads the description.

 A professional cover does three things immediately: